 Increase in facial and body hair, changes in body fat distribution and muscle mass.
 Exercise can accelerate these changes.

-Voice Change
+Voice Deepening

 📌 About DHT for Bottom Growth

-In Case Your Period Returns
+If Your Period Returns on Testosterone

 Find the Right Products

 Options include reusable pads, menstrual cups, and tampons.
 If the visual reminder is triggering, a tampon or cup might be more suitable.
-Find what works best for your comfort.

 Consider Birth Control

-Practice Acceptance
+Practice Self-Care

 Acknowledge your feelings, practice self-affirmation, dress in ways that align with your identity, and be kind to yourself.
 Physical activity and staying busy can help maintain balance.

-Find Support
+Seek Support

 🔗 Trusted Support Resources

-Build Trust
+Build Trust First

 Stay Safe